 Makeney Road Walk

-Cross the road bridge, opened in 1793.
+Cross the road and carry on to the bridge, opened in 1793.
 This bridge was initiated by Jedediah Strutt and handed over to the Turnpike Trust.
-The cost together with the bridge over the cut and the toll houses was £2143 17s 1d.
-Down below its south-eastern corner are the remains of the old Toll House, largely demolished when the bridge was widened in 1906.
-Tolls were collected for the use of the bridge as well as the roads.
+The cost together with the bridge over the cut and the toll houses was £2153 17s 1d.
+Down below its south-eastern corner are the remains of the Toll House, largely demolished when the bridge was widened in 1906.
+Tolls were collected for the maintenance of the road and the bridge and to recover the initial cost.

-On the right, further down Makeney Road, is Forge Steps, five houses built – unusually for these villages – of brick.
-The row was constructed around 1750 by the iron master Walter Mather who held the lease on the forges, for workers at the forge.
+Further south along Makeney Road, on the right, is Forge Steps, five houses built – unusually for these villages – of brick.
+The row was constructed before 1746 for workers at the forges by the Mander family, the earliest known industrial housing in the Derwent Valley.

-Beyond the Terrace is Makeney Lodge, built in 1730 by Henry Peat, and extended in 1783 by his son.
-By 1852 it was the home of the Mill Manager, Captain Holmes, and in the 20th century of H. St John D. Raikes, MP.
+Beyond the Terrace, on the corner of Red Lane, we see Makeney Lodge, built in 1730 by Henry Peat, and extended in 1783 by his son.
+By 1852 it was the home of mill manager Captain Holmes, and in the 20th century that of H. St John D. Raikes, MP.

-Across the Holbrook Road is Red Hill Farm, built in 1834 by Anthony Radford Strutt as a model Farm.
-Moscow Farm (1815), which can be seen across the river, is another model farm built by the Strutt Company.
+On the opposite corner is Red Hill Farm, built in 1834 by Anthony Radford Strutt as a model farm.
+Visible across the river is Moscow Farm, another model farm, developed in 1815 by the Strutt Company.